-Changes to Indicator Procedures for Future Data Quality Assessments: To verify the quality and consistency of the data collected and disseminated, the ADVANCE M&E team will conduct annual data quality reviews.
+Procedures for Future Data Quality Assessments: To verify the quality and consistency of the data collected and disseminated, the ADVANCE M&E team will conduct annual data quality reviews.
 Through this review, we will assess the validity, reliability and timeliness of data.
 Based on the review, we will modify data collection methodology as needed and update the M&E Plan accordingly.
 The M&E Coordinator will develop a Data Quality Strategy specific to the ADVANCE project and the data collection methods, sources and timelines that will be established.

-PLAN FOR DATA ANALYSIS, REVIEW, & REPORTING Data Analysis: ACDI/VOCA M&E Coordinator Presentation of data: Table and annual report narrative Review of Data: ADVANCE M&E Coordinator and ACDI/VOCA headquarters M&E Reporting of Data: Quarterly/Semi-annual/Annual Performance Monitoring Report (PMR) Notes on Baselines/Targets: PERFORMANCE INDICATOR VALUES Baseline Values Notes Year Targets Actuals FY15 FY16 FY17 FY18 LOP USD 4 Million THIS SHEET LAST UPDATED ON: May 21, 2015
+Data Analysis: ACDI/VOCA M&E Coordinator

+Review of Data: ADVANCE M&E Coordinator and ACDI/VOCA headquarters M&E

+Reporting of Data: Quarterly/Semi-annual/Annual Performance Monitoring Report (PMR)